KitLavis/stage-left-merch/README.md

 - Add/edit product

-These two features are of course two seperate features, however they are described together due to their similarities.
-These two features are only available to superusers, and other user types attempting to access these features are redirected away.
-The add and edit product pages consist of the product form, which allows the superuser to add or edit and instance of the product model in the backend, from the frontend.
+These two features are of course two seperate, however they are described together due to their similarities.
+They are both only available to superusers, and other user types attempting to access these features are redirected away.
+The add and edit product pages consist of the product form, which allows the superuser to add or edit an instance of the product model in the backend, from the frontend.

 ![Add/edit product](docs/edit-product.png)